bjw-s/helm-charts/docs/common-library/resources/names.md

 ### Behavior

+!!! info
+    All resource names are based on the `bjw-s.common.lib.chart.names.fullname` template.
+This defaults to the Helm Release name, but can be further controlled by the `global.nameOverride` and `global.fullnameOverride` values.
+The identifier only comes in to play when there are multiple resources of the same kind.

 Assuming a Helm Release with the name `base_name`, the following table gives an overview of how the resource name is generated:

 | item key | enabled items | `prefix` | `suffix` | `forceRename`              | Generated name         |